praveenmada/streamix/README.md

-# Streamix: Kafka + GraphQL + Presto
+# Streamix: Kafka + Trino + GraphQL

 ## Introduction
-Welcome to Streamix, an innovative integration of Kafka, GraphQL, and Presto.
-This project aims to harness the real-time data streaming capabilities of Kafka, the flexibility of GraphQL, and the powerful querying capabilities of Presto.
+Welcome to Streamix, an innovative integration of Kafka, GraphQL, and Trino.
+This project aims to harness the real-time data streaming capabilities of Kafka, the flexibility of GraphQL, and the powerful querying capabilities of Trino (formerly known as Presto).

 ## Features
 - **Kafka**: Leverage real-time data streaming and processing.
+- **Trino**: Utilize distributed SQL query engine for big data analytics.
 - **GraphQL**: Create flexible and efficient data queries and APIs.
-- **Presto**: Utilize distributed SQL query engine for big data analytics.

 ## Prerequisites
 - Docker and Docker Compose